Debesyla/dago-ideas/README.md

 ## Content Management

-### Adding Ideas
+### Adding idejos
-Edit `_includes/idejos.md` to add new ideas or content.
+Edit `_includes/idejos.md` to add new idejos or content.
 The file is automatically included in the homepage.

 ### Styling
 Modify Sass files in `assets/styles/`: